aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/oktaCognitoIntegration.md

 1. Navigate to [Okta](https://www.okta.com/), register if necessary, and sign in
 2. Create an Okta app
-  1. Open the Okta Developer Console
+  1. Open the Okta Admin Console
   2. In the navigation pane, expand **Applications**, and then click **Applications**
   3. Click **Create App Integration**
   4. Select **OpenID Connect** and **Web Application**